astronomerdamo/OSXetup/DEVELOPMENT.md

 Create a Mac OS X virtual machine
 =================================

-1. Install Oracle's Virtualbox
-`brew cask install virtualbox`

-2. Install iesd to help manipulate Installer
-`gem install iesd`
+Mac OS X virtual machines can be created from their Installer apps with the create-OSX-VM.sh script.
+This script requires the Ruby gem iesd to manipulate the Installer, and then uses hdiutil to make an ISO.
+VirtualBox's VBoxManage is used to create and modify the VM before launching it.

-3. Download your desired Mac OS X Installer from the AppStore
+1. Download your desired Mac OS X Installer from the AppStore

-4. Run installer2iso.sh to create a Yosemite disk for use with Virtual Box `./modifyOSXInstaller.sh`
+2. Run create-OSX-VM.sh to create a OS X VM with VirtualBox `./create-OSX-VM.sh`